 “For honest merit to succeed amid the tricks and intrigues which are now so lamentably common, I know is difficult; but the honor of success is increased by the obstacles which are to be surmounted.”
 He was the first president of have actually graduated from law school (previous presidents had studied under other lawyers).
 His was the most disputed election in history.
 He banned wine and liquor from the White House, much to the displeasure of guests.
 He also hosted the first White House Easter Egg Roll.
 He is Rutherford Birchard Hayes, 19th President of the United States, serving from March 4, 1877, until March 4, 1881.
 Rutherford was born on October 4, 1822, in Delaware, Ohio, to a single mother, as his father died before he was born.
 Although his mother never remarried, Rutherford looked up to his uncle, who became a father figure in his life and contributed to his early education.
-Rutherford ultimately graduated from Harvard Law School in 1845, and began practicing in Sandusky Ohio, before moving to Cincinnati in 1849, where he first became active in the Republican Party.
+Rutherford ultimately graduated from Harvard Law School in 1845, and began practicing in Sandusky, Ohio, before moving to Cincinnati in 1849, where he first became active in the Republican Party.

 Rutherford first gained attention as an attorney for his defense of criminals, specifically several individuals accused of murder and for escaped, runaway slaves.
 His defense of slaves, and support of abolition, continued to gain him prominence within the Republican party.
 In 1856, Rutherford refused a nomination for a judgeship.
 In 1858, he eventually accepted the office of city solicitor from the city council when it became vacant.
 He went on to win a full, two-year term from the people in the 1859 election.